nifemi2005/Assignments/week4task1/readMe.md

-# Week 3 task
+# Week 4 task 1

-This is a portfolio website and Registration page with a login and successful login page
+This is a Flexbox task
 ## FAQ

-- What are the requirements for the  portfolio project
+- What are the requirements for the  Flexbox project

-There must be a about me section, project section, contact me section.
+The color codes must be used accordingly and it must be mobile responsive.

 ## Acknowledgements